-For smaller developments please see West Sussex Lead Local flood Authority Policy for the Management of Surface Water page 32. (https://www.midsussex.gov.uk/media/3826/ws-llfa-policy-for-management-of-surface-water.pdf).
+For smaller developments please see West Sussex Lead Local Flood Authority Policy for the Management of Surface Water page 32.
+(West Sussex LLFA Policy for the Management of Surface Water).

 Ordinary Watercourse Consent (separate process to planning permission) will also be required for any changes that affect the flow of a watercourse.
 Such changes include for example a drainage outfall into a watercourse, culverting a watercourse or realigning a watercourse.
 Further advice is available here.